How Commercial Fleet Vehicle Financing Can Work for You

 Buying a Commercial Fleet

-Unless your small business has a lot of money lying around, buying means securing a loan, just as you would with a personal vehicle.
+Unless your small business has a lot of cash on hand (and wants to tie it up in vehicles), buying means securing a loan, just as you would with a personal vehicle.
 But there are multiple pros and cons to consider.
 A trucking business loan, for instance, may not require cash collateral because the truck itself is the collateral.
 There may also be a longer repayment period than smaller loans, which may translate to an overall lower monthly payment, meaning this is less of a burden on your monthly cash flow.
 Equipment purchases like commercial vehicle fleets are also a tax write-off for your business, which can help you save on taxes.

 However, this type of loan requires a large down payment, usually between 5-25% depending on your credit scores.
 And since there will be considerable depreciation on the vehicle or fleet over time, you may not make much off of reselling them.